-I am currently the Interim Dean of Science and Mathematics and an Associate Professor of Biology at Truman State University.
+I am the Dean of Science and Mathematics and a Professor of Biology at Truman State University.
+The departments in the School of Science and Mathematics include: Agricultural Science, Biology, Chemistry, Computer Science, Mathematics, Physics, and Statistics.
 The classes I have taught include Biology 145: Biology Freshman Seminar, Biology 107: Introductory Biology I, Biology 300: Genetics, Biology 321: Foundations of Genetics (non-majors), Biology 362: Embryology and Developmental Biology, STEM 101: Integrative Freshman Seminar, and STEM 105/110: Inquiry Seminar.
-My research focuses on embryonic development in C. elegans, and the use of C. elegans as a genetic model system for human biology, including cancer metastasis, wound healing and spina bifida.
-Please use the tabs above to learn more about my teaching and research.
+During my career, I have had two major research foci.
+First, I am interested in issues related to Science, Technology, Engineering and Mathematics (STEM) major recruitment and retention, particularly of underrepresented students to STEM majors (including rural students) and facilitating transfer student success in their pursuit of a four-year degree after attending a community college.
+More about this can be found at the following website: STEP Office.
+I have also studied embryonic development in Caenorhabditis elegans, and the use of C. elegans as a genetic model system for human biology, including cancer metastasis, wound healing, and spina bifida.